Self Worth is More Important than Net Worth

 This is more about the value I put on myself than what my parents thought about me.
-I was lacking a comodity that is way more valuable than all the money in the world.
+I was lacking a commodity that is way more valuable than all the money in the world.
 Self Worth.

 During this pity party I was not a nice person to be around so my belief became a self fulfilling prophecy.
 You see our beliefs become our thoughts, our thoughts form our words and orchestrate our behaviour.
-I believed I was unlovable so the way I reacted to other people was focussed on making that true.
+I believed I was unlovable so the way I reacted to other people was focused on making that true.

 As each year went by the belief grew stronger.
 The lack of self worth turned into an unhealthy search for significance as I desperately sought approval from others.
 As my journey continued I started to get some great results in my career.
 The challenge with that is that my success didn't match my self worth so I subconsciously did whatever I could to sabotage things.
 This meant several changes in careers and a lot of stress.
 That stress facilitated several physical and mental breakdowns and I slowly but surely got very sick.

-All this spiralling down came from a single choice.
+All this spiraling down came from a single choice.
 I had enough information to make a couple of decisions.
 I chose the negative one.
 Just imaging how different my life, and the lives of those around me, would be different if I had of chosen the other one.